Same Day Air Freight | CargoMaster®

 This list does not cover all types of hazardous air freight and is not exhaustive.
 General items listed below may be found in baggage and could have hazards that are not immediately apparent.
 There are strict regulations for lodging hazardous air freight and compliance with dangerous goods regulations.

-Typical Examples of Hazardous Air Freight:
+Typical Examples of Hazardous Air Freight

 Expeditionary equipment Pressurised containers Magnets